yungyuc/nsdhw_21au/proposal/B106Roger/README.rst

 System Architecture
 ===================
-| - Provide easy-to-use API so that user can customize their neural network model(artribary number of layers, number of neurals)
+| - Provide easy-to-use API so that user can customize their neural network model.
+    For example user can make highly customize model with artribary number of layers, neurals, and use few lines to send the data to your model then do backprobagation.
 | - Provide load weights and save weights functionality
 | - Make sure our implementation of backprobagation is exactly same as the main stream deep learnning framework such as tensorflow or pytorch